valeriitkachenko/sync-external-contributions/README.md

 Create it where you want it (e.g. `~/external-contributions`), run `git init` inside and push your initial commit with an empty file named `COMMITS`.

-Create your repository on GitHub and add it as origin, origin will be automatically synced after each runs.
+Create your repository on GitHub and add it as origin.

 To sync every commits that you've done in `~/some-project` into `~/external-contributions`: